hpe-dev-incubator/hpe-dev-portal/content/blog/open-sourcing-workshops-on-demand-part2-deploying-the-backend.md

 #### B﻿ackend server lifecycle:

-T﻿he following picture is depciting what happens on the backend server when a particpant has registered for a workshop.
+T﻿he following picture is depicting what happens on the backend server when a particpant has registered for a workshop.
 If you remember the fisrt article, you know that upon registration, the frontend sends through a procmail api call instructions to the backend server so that it the latter can proceed with the workshop preparation and deployment.
 Once done with these different tasks, it informs back the frontend through api calls with the relevant information.

 L﻿et 's now look in details what is really happening  on the backend server's side: